tiger154/JRazor/README.md

 JRazor
 ======

-In any project you can use RazorEngine through JRazor
+In any project you can get Templated HTML through JRazor

 Console Application, Window Form Application, even WCF Service You can use Razor view engine through Jrazor